marlonreghert/coingecko-exch-tracker/README.md

 ## **Contact**

-For any issues or suggestions, please reach out to [your-email@example.com].
+For any issues or suggestions, please reach out to [marlonreghert@gmail.com].

 ---

-This `README.md` is well-organized and includes clear instructions for both Docker-based and local setups, emphasizing the LocalStack web app for S3 exploration and the need for Docker Daemon to be running.